swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

 ### Run the experiment

 Awesome!
-You now have everything you need to run the experiment: the codebase and the dataset are in place, the new virtual environment is set up, and you are ready to run the experiment for the first time.
+You now have everything you need to run the experiment: the codebase and the dataset are in place, the new virtual environment is set up, and you are ready to run the experiment using scripts for the first time.

 You can now follow these steps to reproduce the experiment.